nithvijay/card-game/README.md

     --mount type=bind,source="$(pwd)",target=/code \
     -p 5000:5000 \
     cardgame
-$ docker exec -it cg bash
+$ docker exec -it cg bash # for debugging
 ```

 Then, go to `localhost:5000` to see the website.